tlepple/iceberg-intro-workshop/README.md

 ---

-####  Congigure the Spark-SQL service:
+####  Configure the Spark-SQL service:
 ---
-In this step we will initialize some variables that will be used when we start the Spark-SQL service.
+In this step, we will initialize some variables that will be used when we start the Spark-SQL service.

 ```
 . ~/minio-output.properties